As the U. S. slides backwards on LGBTQ rights, the Netherlands has banned conversion therapy – for both sexual orientation and gender identity.

 The Netherlands has now joined Malta, Germany, France, Greece, Spain, Belgium, Cyprus, and Portugal in forbidding healthcare workers and counselors from encouraging adults and children to change their sexual orientation or gender identity.

-Research by the EU’s Fundamental Rights Agency found that nearly a quarter of LGBTIQ+ people across the 27-member bloc had been subjected to some form of conversation therapy in their lifetimes.
+Research by the EU’s Fundamental Rights Agency found that nearly a quarter of LGBTIQ+ people across the 27-member bloc had been subjected to some form of conversion therapy in their lifetimes.

-Rob Jetten, then a D66 parliament member, called conversation therapy “cruel, traumatic, and completely unnecessary” when the bill was submitted.
+Rob Jetten, then a D66 parliament member, called conversion therapy “cruel, traumatic, and completely unnecessary” when the bill was submitted.
 Now Jetten is the country’s first openly gay prime minister.

 The Dutch lower house passed an amended bill in 2025, which focused on prolonged and systematic treatments.